Skip to main content

 • certificate of partial qualification or certificate of full qualification in the relevant field of the educational programme, at least five years’ experience in the area covered by the educational project.

-Teachers prove their professional competence by a relevant certificate of education and employer’s confirmation of the length of professional experience.
+Teachers/trainers prove their professional competence with a relevant certificate of education and an employer’s confirmation of the length of professional experience.

-Teachers prove their professional competence by a certificate of completion of education focused on development of lecturer competencies or a confirmation of lecturer’s lecturing activity in a given period of time stating its content focus and scope over a minimum of a six months period.
+Teachers/trainers prove their professional competence by a certificate of completion of education focused on the development of teachers/trainers' competencies or a confirmation of their activity in teaching/training in a given period of time stating its content focus and scope over a minimum of a six-month period.

 Training of adult education specialists